slava-basko/functional-php/docs/maybe.md

 // use $articleTitle somewhere below, you can call `$articleTitle->extract()` if you want to get value outside from container.
 ```

-The point is that your methods and function return one type.
-Usually they return value or NULL, so it lead to
+The point is that your methods and function return the same type.
+Without `Maybe`, you'd typically return either
-additional IFs.
+a value or null, forcing you to scatter `if` checks everywhere.

-You may notice that Maybe can't tell what exactly happened.
-No entity in DB or it was connection issue?
+One thing to note.
+The `Maybe` doesn't tell you why there's no value.
+Was it a missing entity in the DB?
+A connection
-User [Either](either.md) if error is matter for you.
+issue?
+If you care about why, use [Either](either.md) instead.